ehotaling/Disease_Prediction/Readme.md

    - Accepts user input (natural language symptoms).
    - Interprets symptoms using GPT-4o mini via OpenAI API.
-   - Allows user to select prediction model (RF, LR, MLP).
+   - Allows user to select the prediction model (RF, LR, MLP).
    - Predicts disease using the selected pre-trained model.
    - **Generates a concise treatment recommendation for the predicted disease using the OpenAI API.**
    - **Important Disclaimer:** Treatment recommendations are AI-generated and *not* a substitute for professional medical advice.